When to Plant Foxglove Seeds

 How to Plant Foxglove Seeds

-Poppy seeds require a special 2 week treatment called cold stratification prior to planting them.
+Foxglove seeds require a special 2 week treatment called cold stratification prior to planting them.
 Learn how to cold stratify your seed here.

 After the cold stratification period, moisten soil and hand scatter seeds onto the surface approximately every 12-18 inches, and compress seeds onto the surface.
 Do not cover the seeds, as they require sunlight in order to germinate.
 Once seedlings develop two or more leaves, thin growth back to every 12-18 inches.
 Choose rich, loamy, well-draining soil that's slightly acidic - you may wish to Amend with organic matter as well.